Start where you are. You don’t have to be perfect, just present.

 That constant feeling of pressure and anxiety?
 Those are often unfelt feelings.

-I was always feeling tense, always anxious deep down—trying to go about my days and appear happy and ‘normal.’
+I was always feeling tense, always anxious deep down, trying to go about my days and appear happy and ‘normal.’
 But now and then, the pressure would get too much and leak out disguised as an outburst of anger or frustration.
 One day, alone in my car, I let out a roar of rage just to get rid of some of that pressure.
 I screamed until my throat hurt.
 It felt silly, but also good.
 It took several days until my voice recovered fully.
 I realized this wasn’t the way to go.

 “Strength isn’t what you show others.
 It’s what you allow yourself to feel when no one’s watching.”

 You don’t need to justify your feelings, hide them, or apologize for them.
-Sadness, fear, grief, frustration—they’re not signs of weakness.
+Sadness, fear, grief, frustration?
+They’re not signs of weakness.
 They’re signs that you’re alive.
 Suppressing these emotions can lead to isolation and disconnection, contributing to the male loneliness epidemic.

-The work here isn’t to stop feeling.
-It’s to build the capacity to stay present when those feelings show up.
+So let it be clear: The work here isn’t to stop feeling, but to build the capacity to stay present when those feelings show up.
 Acknowledge them, don’t push them away.
 That’s where real strength is built.
+Because strength isn’t what you show others.
+It’s what you allow yourself to feel when no one’s watching.

 2. Own Your Story

+You don’t have to pretend you’ve got it all together.
+You don’t need to perform some version of yourself to be worthy of respect.
 Owning your story means being honest about where you’ve struggled, what you’ve learned, and where you want to grow.
-That honesty becomes a foundation for trust—with yourself and with others.
+That honesty becomes a foundation for trust, with yourself and with others.

-True connection is built through emotional honesty—with yourself, and with the people you care about.
+True connection is built through emotional honesty, with yourself, and with the people you care about.
 You don’t need to have all the answers.
 You just need to show up honestly.

 3. Protect Without Controlling